Japanese Carpentry: Tool Packing List

 2.)
 Bench chisels: 6mm, 9mm, 15mm (oire nomi)

 The three most useful widths for our class will be 6mm, 9mm, and 15mm.
-We will be working with relatively small stock.
 Chisels are divided into different categories, depending on their intended use.
 Bench chisels (oire nomi) are shorter in length, useful for smaller dimension material and general woodworking.
 Tataki are stouter, have a longer length and are made for heavier use.
-Because we will be using relatively smaller dimension material, smaller chisels will be much easier to use and more precise.
+Because we will be using relatively smaller dimension material, smaller chisels (oire nomi) will be much easier to use and more precise.
 Prices can vary widely.
 Comb through these choices and choose based on your budget and preferences.
+Prices vary widely, but the bar for quality is generally high across the board.
 Avoid high speed steel (HSS) tools.

 - Chisels on Covington & Sons